segmentio/segment-docs/src/connections/destinations/catalog/braze/index.md

 #### Client

 1. To support push notifications on Chrome, you'll need to enable FCM/GCM as well as configure your site.
-Check out steps [one and two here, for detailed instructions on both](https://www.braze.com/docs/developer_guide/platform_integration_guides/web/initial_sdk_setup#step-1-to-support-chrome-enable-fcmgcm).
+Check out steps [one and two here for detailed instructions on both](https://www.braze.com/docs/developer_guide/platform_integration_guides/web/initial_sdk_setup#step-1-to-support-chrome-enable-fcmgcm).

 2. Browser Registration.
 In order for a browser to receive push notifications, you must register it for push by calling: